Correcting for unconscious bias

 Continually re-check the guides and scoring rubrics to make sure you're reviewing fairly.
 After a while, you'll start to feel like you've memorized the guides and rubrics.
 This is good since it'll help you be more efficient, but our memories are fickle things.
 The more you remind yourself of the concrete, established metrics, the less likely you'll be to make "gut" decisions that could be colored by bias.

-Watch out for assessments of candidates that may be colored by gender, race, etc. For example, we tend to be more likely to use words like "aggressive" or "competitive" when describing men, vs "supportive", "nurturing" when describing women.
+Watch out for assessments of candidates that may be colored by age, gender, race, etc. For example, we tend to be more likely to use words like "aggressive" or "competitive" when describing men, vs "supportive", "nurturing" when describing women.
+Are you surprised that an older person has cutting-edge technical skills?
 Ask yourself if an assessment might be colored by an applicant's demography.

 Don’t check out the candidate on social media, or Google them.
 A person’s public profile almost certainly won’t have anything relevant to work, and might instead reveal all sorts of irrelevant information (age, gender, political affiliation, race, etc.).
 If the candidate application/resume links to a personal website, LinkedIn, or GitHub you can check those out -- these are more work-focused, and we can assume a candidate has put what they want an employer to see there.
 If you use Chrome, the Unbias Me extension (written by Fureigh) can help by removing avatars and names on some websites such as LinkedIn.